Was Your Car Accident Caused by a Driver Impaired by Prescription Meds?

 The dangers of alcohol and illegal drugs like cocaine or heroin are well known, and most people would readily concede that they could impair a person’s ability to drive.
 But what about prescription meds?
 Prescription meds sound less dangerous.
 After all, they are legal.

-However, according to AAA, prescription drugs have many negative side effects, including drowsiness, which can interfere with a person’s ability to operate a motor vehicle safely.
-If an impaired driver struck you, then prescription drugs might have contributed to the accident.
+, prescription drugs have many negative side effects, including drowsiness, which can interfere with a person’s ability to operate a motor vehicle safely.
+If an impaired driver struck you, then prescription drugs might have contributed to the accident

 Dangerous Side Effects

 When we take medication as directed, we expect to do so in safety.
-However, you should read the prescription information to check for possible side effects that can impair a driver, such as:
+However, you should read the prescription information to check for possible side effects that can impair a driver

 - Double vision